Choo99/Meme-Chatbot/README.md

 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/sample%20data.PNG)

-Figure 5 shows the saple dataset prepared.
+Figure 5 shows the sample dataset prepared.

 Our goal is to train a meme chatbot to detect the emotional in the sentence of the input from a user and reply it with funny picture.